praveenRI007/FastAPITodosApp/README.md

 # Fast API : To Do App

-This project is developed as part of learning from Fast API udemy course from Eric Roby
+This project is developed as part of learning from Fast API udemy course from Eric Roby.

+This API has User login / Registration page , where user's password are stored as Hashes in Database JWT authentication is used.
+CRUD operations for To Do List

 ## Tech Stack